 This power can also translate to wonderful emulation.
 I got Aether up and running and ran around a bit in the PS2 game Raw Danger, not the easiest videogame to emulate, and saw zero issues, which surprised me.
 Don’t go and play Raw Danger on a phone, but if you want something that can emulate PS2, this can.

-Anyway, with that out the way, what do we think of the Xiaomi 13 Pro after one week?
+What do we think of the Xiaomi 13 Pro after one week?
 Well, it’s excellent and expensive.
-It’s a little cheaper than the S23 Ultra, but that has a little extra polish and power all-round, and it’s the same price as the iPhone 14 Pro, which isn’t Android.
+It’s a little cheaper than the Samsung Galaxy S23 Ultra, but that has a little extra polish and power all-round, and it’s the same price as the iPhone 14 Pro, which isn’t Android.

 So, ask yourself, what do you want?
 If it’s gotta be Android, and cannot be Samsung, and has to be cutting-edge, near-best tech, this is it.
 But that feels like a niche.
 And given the USA can’t pick up this phone, it’s likely to remain niche.
 You won’t be disappointed if you pick it up, but I can’t quite see where in the top-tier Android market it slots.
 It just sits in an odd position.